 Just over a decade ago, cloud accounting software was hard to come by.
 Now, using it is as simple and convenient as ever.

-Before the “cloud” became a thing, accounting records were stored on a desktop and managing day-to-day bookkeeping required someone to be in the office recording transactions, paying bills and invoicing clients.
+Before the “cloud” became a thing, with cloud accounting software options, accounting records were stored on a desktop, and managing day-to-day bookkeeping required someone to be in the office recording transactions, paying bills, and invoicing clients.

 But all of that procrastination became apparent when tax time rolled around.
 Expenses were miscategorized or completely forgotten, bank accounts weren’t reconciled so errors slipped through unnoticed, and personal expenses were co-mingled with those of the business.